 H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2009-2010 academic year (see the next item below), use the 2009-2010 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2010-2011 academic year (see the next item below), use the 2010-2011 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-Indicate the academic year 2010-2011 estimated for items H1 , H I2 , H2A , and H [6 below: Which needs-analysis meth X Federal methodology Institutional methodolo Both FM and IM y (FM) es your institution on use in awardi ng institutional aid?
+Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: ☐ 2011-2012 estimated or ☐ 2010-2011 final

+Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)

+Federal methodology (FM)

+Institutional methodology (IM)

+Both FM and IM

 Need-based (Include non-need-based aid use to meet need.)
-Non-need-based (Exclude non-need-based aid use to meet need.)

-\$ \$

-Scholarships/Grants

-Federal 34265491.3 40165.96

-State (i.e., all states, not only the state in which your institution is located) 3902348.50 5488702.32

-Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-210391.48 8084952.23

-Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 114000 3980528.71
+Non-need-based (Exclude non-need-based aid use to meet need.) \$ \$ Scholarships/Grants Federal 39,762,842 42,324 State (i.e., all states, not only the state in which your institution is located) 3,969,139 7,452,345 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
+6,137,904 1,155,899 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 111,000 2,988,120 Total Scholarships/Grants 49,980,885 11,638,688 Self-Help Student loans from all sources (excluding parent loans) 30,291,623 28,994,105 Federal Work-Study 694,539 State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)
+0 0 Total Self-Help 30,986,162 28,994,105 Parent Loans 0 12,245,842

-Total Scholarships/Grants 38492231 17594349

-Self-Help

-Student loans from all sources (excluding parent loans) 25231837.4 26410067.1

-Federal Work-Study 433451.19

-State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)
-0 0

-Total Self-Help 25665289 26410067.1

-Parent Loans 6152812.28
+Tuition Waivers

-Tuition Waivers Note: Reporting is optional.
-Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere.
-1054217.5
+Note: Reporting is optional.
+Report tuition

+waivers in this row if you choose to report

+them.
+Do not report tuition waivers

+elsewhere.

-Athletic Awards 1752230.93
+Athletic Awards 1,905,278

-eH2.
+H2.
 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.